Disappear101/hight-performance-server/README.md

 * **Callback Mechanism**:
  Configuration variables support change listeners, allowing actions to be triggered when values are updated.
 * **Thread Safety**:
- The use of RWMutexType ensures thread-safe operations on configuration data.
+ The use of customized RWMutexType ensures thread-safe operations on configuration data.

 ## 3. Thread and Mutex